 From tiled domes and ceilings of amazing mosques to historical houses of Kashan, from ancient bathhouses to huge Badgir (wind catcher), the architecture in Iran will surprise everyone.

 Iran is one of those places that you may never think you would visit.
 But, after traveling to Iran, you will say to yourself why I didn’t go sooner, without a doubt.
 Having a tour guide will give you the chance to learn much more about Iranian people, the history and the way of life in Iran.

-Iranian cuisine may not be as internationally known but it is very delicious.
+Iranian food may not be as internationally known but it is very delicious.
 Chicken, lamb, and fish are the main meets in Iran, and usually, meals are served with rice and vegetables.